 Many employers offer bonuses or lump sums to employees agreeing to relocate.
 Relocation reimbursement expenses and bonuses are often offered as part of a job relocation packages.
 While this is a welcome benefit, it's important to understand the difference between relocation reimbursement and bonuses.

-Bonuses and reimbursable moving expenses, such as house hunting relocation reimbursements, are additions to the employee's taxable income, requiring employers to also pay standard payroll taxes such as Federal, State and FICA.
+Bonuses and employer paid moving expenses, such as house hunting relocation reimbursements, are additions to the employee's taxable income, requiring employers to also pay standard payroll taxes such as Federal, State and FICA.

 Relocation Lump Sum Tax